jimjamesjimathy/web-Sprint-Challenge-User-Interface-and-Git/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+            Semantic HTML is used to reinforce the semantics of the page rather than just for styling.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+            " display: block; " =  Takes up the full width available, with a new line before and after.

+            " display: inline; " = Takes up only as much width as it needs, and does not force new lines.

 3. What are the 4 areas of the box model?

+             They are: Content, Padding, Border and Margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+            The vertical axis.

 5. Explain why git is valuable to a team of developers.

+            Git allows multiple developers, designers, and team members to work together on the same project.
+            It also allows you to commit changes that can be later referenced by other members of the team to increase productivity and ensure that the finished project is running smootly.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.